kconnour/pyRT_DISORT/docs/_sources/index.rst.txt

 Welcome to pyRT_DISORT's documentation
 ======================================
-Thank you for actually taking the time to check out my documentation! pyRT_DISORT is a collection of tools that help make radiative transfer easier by performing many of the pre-processing steps needed to create the arrays required by DISORT.
+pyRT_DISORT is a collection of tools that help make radiative transfer easier by performing many of the pre-processing steps needed to create the arrays required by DISORT.
 There's no one way to do radiative transfer, so this